ericdmj/cryptids/README.md

-# agolrest
+# cryptidtest
-Using ESRI REST to edit ArcGIS Online data
+Using ESRI REST to edit ArcGIS Online data for my cryptid midterm